kaifishr/kaifishr.github.io/_posts/2021-12-10-relevance-propagation-pytorch.md

 title: "Relevance Propagation with PyTorch"
 ---

-**TL;DR**: This post covers a basic, unsupervised, yet reasonably fast implementation of Layer-wise Relevance Propagation (LRP) in PyTorch and a novel relevance filter for crisper and better relevance assignments.
+**TL;DR**: This post covers a basic, unsupervised, yet reasonably fast implementation of Layer-wise Relevance Propagation (LRP) in PyTorch and a novel relevance filter for crisper heatmaps.

 ---

 ## Introduction

-Layer-wise relevance propagation is a simple but powerful method that helps us to better understand the relevance of input features on the network's classification decision.
+Layer-wise relevance propagation ([Bach et al.][bach2015], [Montavon et al.][montavon2019]) or just LRP is a simple but powerful method that helps us to better understand the relevance of input features on the network's classification decision.
 Not long ago I posted an implementation for [Layer-wise Relevance Propagation with Tensorflow][lrp_tensorflow] on my blog where I also went into some of the theoretical underpinnings of LRP.

-This post presents a very basic and unsupervised implementation of Layer-wise Relevance Propagation ([Bach et al.][bach2015], [Montavon et al.][montavon2019]) in PyTorch for VGG networks from PyTorch's Model Zoo.
-Implementation is applicable to networks with ReLU activation functions.
+This post presents a very basic and unsupervised implementation of LRP in PyTorch for VGG networks from PyTorch's Model Zoo.
+I also added a novel relevance propagation filter to this implementation resulting in much crisper heatmaps and far better relevance assignment.
+To the best of my knowledge, this method has not been published before.
+If you want to use it, please don't forget to cite this post.

-I used [this][montavon_gitlab] tutorial as a starting point for my implementation.
+I have used [this][montavon_gitlab] tutorial as well as two publications from [Bach et al.][bach2015] and [Montavon et al.][montavon2019] as a starting point for my implementation.
+Both, the tutorial and the publications perform relevance propagation differently depending on the position of a layer in the network.
+There are also several hyperparameters involved depending on which rule is used to redistribute the relevance scores.

+As I'm not a friend of hyperparamters, I implemented a version that comes without hyperparameters and where relevance scores are decomposed according to a single rule.
 I tried to make the code easy to understand as this implementation is primarily intended to get you started with LRP.
 I also focued a bit on modularity allowing the code to be easily extensible, which should help to use it for other projects.

-Tutorial treats many layers differently and uses a bunch of hyperparameters.
-I'm not a friend of hyperparamters.
-Therefore I implemented a version that comes without hyperparameters and that treats each layer equally.

-I also added a novel relevance propagation filter to this implementation resulting in much crisper heat maps.
-If you want to use it, please don't forget to cite this implementation.

 <p align="center">
 <img src="/assets/images/post12/image_3.png" width="500">
 <img src="/assets/images/post12/image_15.png" width="500">
 <br>
 <b>Figure 1:</b> Layer-wise relevance propagation highlights input features that were dicisive for the network's classification decision.
+It looks like that the network has learned to associate the animal's eyes / face with the corresponding class.
 </p>